ralphys/unlockme/README.md

 # UnlockMe
-Bash script App based on Yad and Zenity for Linux Mint Cinnamon, MATE, Xfce and Linux Lite
+Bash script App based on Yad and Zenity for Linux Mint Cinnamon, MATE, Xfce, Linux Lite and others

 ## Tested on